-Estimated breakdown of 2017 monthly distributions
+1. Estimated breakdown of 2019 monthly distributions

-|Managed Payout Fund||VPGDX||52%||0%||48%|
+|Managed Payout Fund||VPGDX||81%||0%||19%|

-Estimated per-share amounts of additional distributions
+2. Estimated per-share amounts of additional distributions

-These estimates are for additional distributions Vanguard Managed Payout Fund is expected to make from net income and/or long-term capital gains.
+These estimates are for additional distributions the Managed Payout Fund is expected to make from net income and/or long-term capital gains.
 These distributions are usually reinvested automatically in shares of the Managed Payout Fund.

 |Payable date||Ordinary income||Long-term|

-|Managed Payout Fund||VPGDX||12/27/2017||12/29/2017||$0.00||$0.38||$0.01|
+|Managed Payout Fund||VPGDX||12/26/2019||12/30/2019||$0.00||$0.38||$0.09|

-All investing is subject to risk, including the possible loss of the money you invest.
+All investing is subject to risk, including the possible loss of money you invest.

 The fund’s monthly distributions per share are calculated as of January 1 of that year and are generally expected to be fixed during the year.

+Vanguard Managed Payout Fund isn’t guaranteed to achieve its investment objectives and is subject to loss.
+In addition, some of its distributions may be treated in part as a return of capital.
 The dollar amount of the fund’s monthly cash distributions could go up or down substantially from one year to the next and over time.
-It is also possible for the fund to suffer substantial investment losses and simultaneously experience additional asset reductions as a result of its distributions to shareholders under its managed distribution policy.
+It’s also possible for the fund to suffer substantial investment losses and simultaneously experience additional asset reductions as a result of its distributions to shareholders under its managed-distribution policy.
 An investment in the fund could lose money over short, intermediate, or even long periods of time because the fund allocates its assets worldwide across different asset classes and investments with specific risk and return characteristics.
-Diversification does not necessarily ensure a profit or protect against a loss.
-The fund is proportionately subject to the risks associated with its underlying funds, which may invest in stocks (including stocks issued by REITs), bonds, cash, inflation-linked investments, commodity-linked investments, long/short market-neutral investments, and leveraged absolute return investments.
+Diversification doesn’t ensure a profit or protect against a loss.
+The fund is proportionately subject to the risks associated with its underlying funds, which may invest in stocks (including stocks issued by REITs), bonds, cash, inflation-linked investments, commodity-linked investments, long/short market neutral investments, and leveraged absolute return investments.

 The Managed Payout Fund may not be appropriate for all investors.
-For example, depending on the time horizon, retirement income needs, and tax bracket, an investment in the fund might not be appropriate for younger investors not currently in retirement, for investors under age 59½ who may hold the fund in an IRA or another tax-advantaged account, or for participants in employer-sponsored plans.
+For example, depending on the time horizon, retirement income needs, and tax bracket, an investment in the fund might not be appropriate for younger investors not currently in retirement, for investors under age 59½, who may hold the fund in an IRA or other tax-advantaged account, or for participants in employer-sponsored plans.
 Investors who hold the fund within a tax-advantaged retirement account should consult their tax advisors to discuss tax consequences that could result if payments are distributed from their account prior to age 59½ or if they plan to use the fund, in whole or in part, to meet their required minimum distribution (RMD) obligations.
 Distributions from the fund are unlikely to precisely match an investor’s IRA RMD obligations.
 In addition, use of the fund may be restricted in employer-sponsored plans by the terms of the governing plan documents and/or at the discretion of the plan administrator.
 Review the information carefully with your financial advisor before deciding whether the fund is right for you.

-Before investing, consider the Managed Payout Fund’s investment objectives, strategies, risks, fees, and expenses.
+Before investing, consider the Managed Payout Fund’s investment objectives, strategies, risks, fees and expenses.
 Contact Vanguard for a prospectus containing this information.
 Read it carefully.